Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

-Phytonadione Tablets, 5 mg vitamin K1, are yellow, round, scored, compressed tablets, coded VRX 405 on one side and MEPHY1TON on the other.
+Phytonadione Tablets, 5 mg vitamin K 1, are yellow, round, scored, compressed tablets, coded VRX 405 on one side and MEPHYTON on the other.
 They are supplied as follows:

-Store at 25°C (77°F); excursions permitted to 15°-30°C(59°-86°F) [see USP Controlled Room Temperature].
+Store at 25°C (77°F); excursions permitted to 15° to 30°C (59° to 86°F) [see USP Controlled Room Temperature].
 Always protect Phytonadione Tablets from light.
-Store in tightly closed original container and carton until contents have been used.
-(See PRECAUTIONS, General.)
+Store in tightly closed original container and carton until contents have been used (see PRECAUTIONS, General).